Getting started

 Does Paperix upload my scans anywhere?

 No. Paperix has no network code.
-Nothing leaves your device unless you explicitly share it through the system share sheet.
+Nothing leaves your device unless you explicitly share it through the system share sheet, or turn on the opt-in iCloud sync (which routes through your own Apple iCloud, never a Paperix server).
 See the privacy policy for the full details.

 Are there ads or trackers?